Krung Thonburi F.C.

-Krung Thonburi Football Club (Thai: สโมสรฟุตบอลกรุงธนบุรี), is a Thai professional football club based in Thonburi areas, Bangkok.
+Krung Thonburi Football Club (Thai: สโมสรฟุตบอลกรุงธนบุรี), is a Thai professional football club based in Thon Buri District, Bangkok.
 The club was founded in 2010.

 Club Early history

 Krung Thonburi Football Club Company Limited was founded in June 2010.
 The formation was initiated by Weerachat Satittraiphop, the club president and a football enthusiast who intended to establish a football club that truly represent itself as the football team of Thonburi people.

 The club was registered to commercially function in accordance with The Asian Football Confederation (AFC) purpose in football competition.
 One of the team key strengths is its presence as a private organization, unlike various clubs having ties with governmental organizations, allowing considerable flexibility.
 The club's management is led by experienced administration teams pursuing clear marketing objectives and effective communication to football fans.

 The club had come to its existence by the negotiation with the Thai Christian Sports Club, a club holding the right to compete in Khǒr Royal Cup, to assume the ownership and administration authority of the enterprise in 2010.
 The club was hence entitled to participate in the Khǒr Royal Cup competition.